-Faculty members may file a grievance under Section A or Section B, but not both.
-Faculty members in the School of Medicine may file a grievance with the Faculty Advisory council or under Section B, but not both.
-Where the claims arising under Section A and Section B involve a common or overlapping set of factual circumstances, a grievant shall set forth all such claims and proceed under Section A. A potential grievant is encouraged to contact the chair of the Faculty Senate to determine where the grievance is best filed.
-If the chair of the Faculty Senate position is vacant then the Senate Executive Committee shall appoint another current member of the Senate Executive Committee to fulfill all duties ascribed to the chair of the Faculty Senate in Part IV, Chapter 2 of the Faculty Manual related to new or pending grievances.
+A potential grievant is encouraged to contact the chair of the Faculty Senate to determine whether the grievance would fall under Section A or Section B. If the chair of the Faculty Senate position is vacant then the Senate Executive Committee shall appoint another current member of the Senate Executive Committee to fulfill all duties ascribed to the chair of the Faculty Senate in Part IV, Chapter 2 of the Faculty Manual related to new or pending grievances.
 The individual appointed will retain their current Executive Committee title.
 This appointment shall remain in force only until such time as a new chair of the Faculty Senate is duly elected by a quorum of the voting members of the Senate.